Focused Construction Engagements

 Retaining wall failures.
 Slope movement.
 Water intrusion.
 Structural damage.
 Fire rebuilds.
 These problems are technically complex, but they don't need to be wrapped in a multi-year project delivery.
 They need someone who can coordinate the engineers, manage the permits, build what needs to be built, and close it out.

 BCG scopes each engagement around your specific situation.
 We start with a site visit and a conversation about what you're dealing with.
-We work with your engineers or bring in the right ones.
-We handle the permits, the field work, and the coordination with the building department.
+We coordinate the engineering, handle the permits, manage the field work, and run the process through the building department.
 Engagements typically range from $25K to $500K+, depending on the scope and complexity of the problem.

 Retaining Walls